Diversity and Inclusion

 Marriage, Couple, and Family Therapy Program Diversity Statement

 The Marriage, Couple, and Family Therapy program is committed to social equity in the practice of family therapy.
+The MCFT program defines diversity as an embracing of differences in race, ethnicity, gender identity, sexual orientation, nations of origin, religion, abilities, age, and socioeconomic status; understanding the implications of these differences in context and taking responsibility for actions that may bring balance, respect, repair, coexistence and collaboration.
 We seek to bring together therapists-in-training who have a wide variety of experiences in order to learn from each other and explore the impact of their own societal context on their future work.
-Toward this end, we invite applicants from all social classes, races, gender identities, sexual orientations, nations of origin, ages, religions, and abilities.
+Toward this end, we invite applicants from all socioeconomic status, races, gender identities, sexual orientations, nations of origin, ethnicities, ages, religions, and abilities.

 - We are a community that commits itself to diversity and sustainability as dimensions of a just society.